-Organization-Huttig Building Products, Inc. and subsidiary (the "Company" or "Huttig") is a distributor of building materials used principally in new residential construction and in home improvement, remodeling and repair work.
+Organization-Huttig Building Products, Inc. and its wholly owned subsidiary (the "Company" or "Huttig") is a distributor of building materials used principally in new residential construction and in home improvement, remodeling and repair work.
 Huttig's products are distributed through 27 distribution centers serving 41 states and are sold primarily to building materials dealers, national buying groups, home centers and industrial users including makers of manufactured homes.

 Principles of Consolidation-The consolidated financial statements include the accounts of Huttig Building Products, Inc. and its wholly owned subsidiary.
-All significant inter-company accounts and transactions have been eliminated.
+All inter-company accounts and transactions have been eliminated in consolidation.